Hurricane warning for New Orleans as Sally to bring dangerous surge and flooding to Gulf Coast

 Sally may rapidly intensify to a Category 2 or stronger storm before landfall, with “an extremely dangerous and life-threatening storm surge” expected, according to the National Hurricane Center.
 The surge is the storm-driven rise in water above normally dry land at the coast.

-Double-digit rainfall totals are also expected, with the risk of widespread serious flash flooding added atop a growing threat from damaging winds.
+Double-digit rainfall totals, even up to two feet, are also expected, with the risk of widespread and serious flash flooding added atop a growing threat from damaging winds.

 A hurricane warning is in effect from Grand Isle, La., northeast to Ocean Springs, Miss., including the greater New Orleans metro area, Lake Pontchartrain and Lake Maurepas.
 The region from Morgan City to Grand Isle in Louisiana is under a hurricane watch.
 Storm surge warnings have been hoisted as well between Port Fourchon and the Mississippi-Alabama state border.